The 30/70 split

 1. Drawdown breach under pressure (23% of negative reviews)

-The most common behavioural pattern.
+This is the most common behavioural pattern in the sample.
 Traders hit their daily drawdown limit during volatile markets.
-The firm's "daily pause" mechanism is reactive: by the time it triggers, the trader has already breached and the account is lost.
+For this firm the limit is 3-4% per day, and its "daily pause" mechanism is reactive: by the time it triggers, the trader has already breached and the account is lost.

 One reviewer wrote: "Daily pause will delay to trigger in volatile market movement."

 Traders who fail buy new accounts and repeat the same behavioural patterns.
-One reviewer bought three $100K accounts.
-All failed.
+One reviewer wrote: "I bought 3 $100k accounts.
+All entries not good."

 3. Rule change frustration leading to churn

+This pattern has no separate percentage: it threads through the behavioural total rather than forming its own bucket.
 When rules tighten, traders who are already near their emotional limit quit entirely rather than adapting.
-One reviewer described new rules as making continued trading "impossible and unsustainable."
+One reviewer described "hard rules they applied all of a sudden" as making continued trading "impossible and unsustainable."

 What behavioural churn costs

-For a firm with 10,000 active traders and a 12% monthly churn rate (industry estimate for prop firms), the maths works out to roughly $2M+ in annual cost attributable to behavioural churn.
+For a firm with 10,000 active traders and a 12% monthly churn rate (inside the 10-15% industry estimate for prop firms), the maths works out to roughly $2M+ in annual cost attributable to behavioural churn.
 That includes acquisition waste (replacing traders who left due to psychology) and lost lifetime value (the revenue those traders would have generated had they stayed).

 The exact number depends on the firm's pricing, trader count, and actual churn rate.
-But the direction is clear: behavioural churn is a multi-million dollar problem at scale.
+But the direction is clear: behavioural churn is a multi-million dollar problem at scale, and it compounds, because the same trader can fail, repurchase, and fail again before leaving for good.

 What the benchmarks show